fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/notes/notes.md

 - Key motivation: simpler development/deployment (fewer moving parts than a full client+server stack) and lower interaction latency (less reliance on round trips).
 - Most real systems mix multiple components.
 The core system-design skill: making intentional choices about what runs where, based on latency needs, scalability, and flexibility.
 - Interactive big data VA is largely a problem of latency engineering and placing computation intelligently.
+- A "real" VA system is a stack of technologies (not a single one): e.g., mixing database tech, indexing, WebGL/WebGPU, and possibly WebAssembly depending on the design.

 #### Back-end approaches: Databases vs Data Cubes
 - Database-backed querying (Postgres/MySQL/PostGIS, etc.)
   - You store raw data in a DBMS and execute queries on demand.
+  - More flexible than cubes, but can struggle to hit cube-like latency without careful indexing/caching/GPU acceleration.
   - Strength: flexibility (new columns, new indices, evolving schemas, many query types).
   - Cost: queries can be slow in worst cases (especially without the "right" indices), because computation may require scanning many rows.
 - Data cube / OLAP-style precomputation